List of people from Kerala: Mushika Kingdom (Ezhimalai)

-Kola Swarupam (Chirakkal Rajah)
+Kola Swarupam

 Kolattunādu (Kola Swarupam, as Kingdom of Cannanore in foreign accounts, Chirakkal (Chericul) in later times) was one of the three most powerful feudal kingdoms on the Malabar Coast during the arrival of Portuguese India Armadas, the others being Zamorin's Calicut and Quilon.
 The Kolathiris are praised as Vadakkan Perumals ("Kings of the North") by the noted "Keralolpathi".
-Kolathiri were also known as Chirakkal Raja or King of Chirakkal.